Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 Removal Easy

 We avoid removing teeth whenever possible, but there are times when it is the only choice.
-Dr. Suggala and Dr. Albeer wants you to understand that you have nothing to be nervous about; your mouth will be numbed, and sedation will be administered when appropriate.
+Dr. Suggala wants you to understand that you have nothing to be nervous about; your mouth will be numbed, and sedation will be administered when appropriate.
 You won’t have to worry about experiencing discomfort in the chair, and we’ll work to replace your tooth as soon as possible afterward.
 Call us today to take the first step if you think you may need one or more tooth extractions in Carrollton.

 Why Choose Rosemeade Dental for Tooth Extractions?